fen-gao/doc-flow-js/README.md

 ## Project Overview

 In this project, I recreated a Notion-like editor, focusing on the H1 heading component.
-The goal is to deliver a functional prototype that closely matches the provided Figma design.
+The goal is to deliver a functional prototype.

 ## Requirements